R365 Payments Service

 • Bank Account Record - The R365 Payments sub-section appears on the Bank Account record.
 This section displays the setup status and an option to exclude the bank account from being used for R365 Payments.

-• AP Transactions - Additional columns appear on the AP Transactions table, including R365 Payment ID, R365 Payment Status, Status Last Updated, R365 Payment Method, and Batch Code.
+• AP Transactions - Additional columns on the AP Transactions table provide details specific to R365 Payments, including: R365 Transaction ID, R365 Payment Status, Status Last Updated, R365 Payment Method, Batch Code, and Estimated Delivery Date.

 Security